 |Negative likelihood ratio||The decrease in the odds of a diagnosis if a given clinical factor is absent.|

 Most chronic headaches are either migraines or tension-type headaches.
 The etiology of headache depends on the setting.
 Patients referred to specialized headache clinics have a disproportionately high frequency of medication-induced headache and chronic daily headache.
-In a study of unselected individuals in the general ...
+In a study of unselected individuals in the general population, the ...